 - If you had to choose one courageous leader that most personifies your teachings, who would it be?
 And can you explain why you chose him/her?

 In the public eye, I would choose Abraham Lincoln.
-Few people know that Abraham Lincoln started out as a business owner before becoming a lawyer and then political figure.
+Few people know that Abraham Lincoln started out as a business owner before becoming a lawyer and then a political figure.
 He and a business partner started and ran a local grocery store.
-When his business partner left town, and took all their money, he stayed in town and repaid their debt.
+When his business partner left town and took all their money, he stayed in town and repaid their debt.
 Long before he was President he led with integrity and courage in his community.

 - Has there ever been a client you could not successfully coach to be true to their inner courageous leader?
 Can you share the experience?
 And why do you think this attempt failed?

 My client’s success is a lot less about me and my ability to coach and much, much more about them and their desire to do the challenging work.
-If my client leaves committed to be courageous then they will be, even if they struggle and bobble a little bit along the way.
+If my client leaves committed to being courageous then they will be, even if they struggle and bobble a little bit along the way.
 I’ve had a few leaders who have chosen to ignore feedback or are not open to feedback.
-These are the leaders who do not change behaviors.
+These are the leaders who do not change their behaviors.

 - What is the one action we can take every day to remind us of our values and to be courageous?

 Feel the pain and do the right thing anyway.
-This is the one thing we can do every day that keeps us aligned with our values, who we are and what we want out of life.
+This is the one thing we can do every day that keeps us aligned with our values, who we are, and what we want out of life.
 Every worthy goal in life has some struggle attached to it.
 I remember becoming a parent for the first time- the thing that has brought me the most happiness in life- and yet struggled with adapting to the role.
 It was both wonderful and hard and I couldn’t reconcile the two.
-I learned over time, as all parents do, that the wonderful and hard part of parenting will always live in tension with each other.
+I learned over time, as all parents do, that the wonderful and hard parts of parenting will always live in tension with each other.
 That’s part of living courageous beautiful lives.